ckallum/Concurrent-Game-of-Life/README.md

 `make bench`: runs all the tests before benchmarking.
 Then outputs the comparisson of CPU usage and runtime against the sequential solution.

+You can view the input and output images in the `images` folder.